 In 2013, Jeff and Zoë released the completely updated and expanded (with color photos), The New Artisan Bread in Five Minutes a Day.
 I donated my original edition to the library as I didn’t need both.
 But I need this new one desperately.

-Really, this is a beautiful textbook for every 5-minute bread baker.
+Really, this is a beautiful textbook for every 5-minute homemade bread baker.
 Your long-term success depends on it.

 Homemade Artisan French Bread